SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

 2. Run the code cell you added, and note that the results show the sum of order quantities grouped by product.
 The **groupBy** method groups the rows by *Item*, and the subsequent **sum** aggregate function is applied to all of the remaining numeric columns (in this case, *Quantity*)

-3. Add another new code cell to the notebook, and enter the following code in it:
+3. Add a new code cell to the notebook, and enter the following code in it:

     ```Python
    from pyspark.sql.functions import *